FrancoGarciaC9701/Log-Analysis-with-Splunk/README.md

 - Source of the logs: https://github.com/splunk/attack_data/tree/master
 - Languages: SPL (Splunk Processing Language)

-## SPL queries used
-images and brief explanation of the queries used

 # Brute Force
 We load a brute force file from the T1110.001 folder "high_number_of_login_failures_from_a_single_source.json" and run the following query